Best Scuba Diving Masks – Reviews and Buying Advice (2023)

-The Synergy2 Trufit is no exception.
+The Scubapro Synergy 2 Trufit dive mask is no exception.
 It offers two high-quality silicone skirts.
-The inner skirt is soft and provides an exceptional fit and seal against the skin.
-The outer, more rigid skirt is thicker and provides the support and the rigidity needed around the mask frame.
+The inner silicone skirt is soft and provides an exceptional fit and seal against the skin.
+The outer, more rigid silicone skirt is thicker and provides the support and rigidity needed around the dive mask frame.

-The mask comes as a dual-lens or single-lens design.
+The Scubapro Synergy Trufit scuba mask comes in a dual-lens or single-lens design.
 You can get it with clear or mirrored glasses.
 While the mirrored glass look is undoubtedly cooler and can help with reflections, do not forget that it might be harder to see your eyes in the case of an emergency.

-The tempered glass is designed to provide exceptional clarity and features high light transmission.
-It is specifically designed not to have any color distortion which results in ultra-clear visibility under water.
+The tempered glass of the Scubapro Synergy is designed to provide exceptional clarity and features high light transmission.
+It is specifically designed not to have any color distortion which results in ultra-clear visibility underwater.

 |Ideal for||Scuba enthusiasts that regularly dive|